 I also got some delicious Nice!® food and beverage products at Walgreens.
 Like most moms, I am super busy, so I love that I can find Nice!® products at Walgreens, because I can stock up on them whenever I am there.
 Nice!® offers healthier snacks that are perfect for filling up lunch boxes.
 They are always on my must buy list since they are packaged for on-the-go families who are also health conscious.

 My kids love Nice!® Veggie sticks and they come in a convenient 6 pack lunch pack as do their White Cheddar Puffs.
+You'll notice that there is nutritional information found on the corner of the packaging.

 This certainly makes shopping easier, as I can get the calorie information I need with a quick glance.
 No more standing in the aisle trying to find information on the back of the package.